AlbanSeurat/rtl8192su/README.md

 ### Building for RTL8192SU (arm64 cross-compile)

+The RTL8192SU driver works with the latest 6.x series kernel versions.

 To compile the RTL8192SU driver for a specific kernel source and architecture, use:

 ```